 Represents non-cash stock compensation expense of \$68.5 million in 2014 related to the 2014 H&F Acquisition, \$0.2 million in 2015, \$0.3 million in 2016, \$0.4 million in each of 2017 and 2018, \$0.2 million in the 26 weeks ended June 30, 2018 and \$22.7 million in the 26 weeks ended June 29, 2019, with the remainder representing dividend (a) cash payments made in respect of vested options as a result of dividends declared in connection with our 2016 Recapitalization and our 2018 Recapitalization.
-We expect to pay an additional \$4.2 million in the aggregate on options as they vest in respect of such dividends, of which \$3.4 million is expected to be paid in the remainder of fiscal 2019.

-Reflects an inventory step-up resulting from the application of purchase accounting relating to the 2014 H&F Acquisition.
+We expect to pay an additional \$4.2 million in the aggregate on options as they vest in respect of such dividends, of which \$3.4 million is expected to be paid in the remainder of fiscal 2019. (b) Reflects an inventory step-up resulting from the application of purchase accounting relating to the 2014 H&F Acquisition.

-2017 replicting of our list and second Lien Credit Agreement in June 2019.
+(c) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the 2014 H&F Acquisition, June 2017 repricing of our first and second lien credit facilities, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization and the extinguishment of our first and second hen credit facinities, ine induffication of our first and second hen credit facinities in connection with our 2010 Recapitalization and the extinguishment of our Second Lien Credit Agreement in June 2019.
 Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
 The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years.
 Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs.
 Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. (d)

-Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent").
+(e) (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as (g) "dead rent").